USADA: UFC split imminent amid McGregor saga

 "We'll see how that plays out," White said in the interview. "[USADA] is saying that now, but who knows?
 I don't talk about s--- until s--- happens.
 To sit here and think hypothetically how a million different things could happen, no idea.
 The Conor thing, who the hell knows how that's going to play out?
 Who cares what USADA says?"

-UFC color commentator Joe Rogan said last month on his podcast that the UFC should take its drug-testing in-house, because some of USADA's regulations, including the six-month rule and the fact that fighters are prohibited from taking banned substances for healing purposes.
+UFC color commentator Joe Rogan said last month on his podcast that the UFC should take its drug-testing in-house, because he believes that some of USADA's regulations, including the six-month rule and that fighters are prohibited from taking banned substances for healing purposes, may be doing more harm than good.

 Tygart made reference to Rogan's comments in his statement Wednesday, writing "we do not allow fighters without an approved medical basis to use performance-enhancing drugs like experimental, unapproved peptides or testosterone for healing or injuries simply to get back in the Octagon."